facade-technologies-inc/facile/documentation/TDP/source/contents.rst

 2. A Facile API could be a partial remedy for IntelliWave’s unintuitive user interface.
 Not by changing it directly, but by acting as the glue between it and a different user interface.
 Mahr can satisfy their customers’ needs more directly by providing custom graphical user interfaces that simply use IntelliWave as a backend.
 These custom graphical user interfaces can be developed extremely quickly (in a matter of days possibly) using tools such as Qt Creator.

+.. todo:: WHAT DO WE CURRENTLY HAVE

 -------------------------------
 System Verification Plan / SRVM
 -------------------------------

+.. todo:: get from Nikhith

 -----------------------------
 Configuration Management Plan
 -----------------------------

+.. todo:: get from Nikhith

 -----------------------------
 Indentured Document List